usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 All elements defined by XProc are listed in this analytical breakout.

+TODO - tbd - reformat this table for legibility (CSS grids); validate its completeness against XProc RNG?

 | Function | XProc elements / p: namespace |
 | Documentation | `p:documentation`, ,  |
 | Top-level | `p:declare-step`, `p:library` |